 - Uncontrolled outbursts of laughing or crying

 Breathing care.
-You'll eventually have more difficulty breathing as your muscles become weaker.
-Doctors may test your breathing regularly and provide you with devices to assist your breathing at night.
+You'll eventually have more difficulty breathing as your muscles weaken.
+Doctors might test your breathing regularly and provide you with devices to assist your breathing at night.

 Regular exercise can also help improve your sense of well-being.
 Appropriate stretching can help prevent pain and help your muscles function at their best.